SamHCoco/Concurrency-Java/README.md

 ## Thread Methods

 #### sleep(int milliseconds)
 The sleep method temporarily suspends the thread for the specified length of time, either milliseconds or milliseconds plus nanoseconds.
-This method is dependent on hardware as some hardware may not support the fine-tuning of thread sleep time to the desired level of granularity.
+This method is OS and JVM dependent as some operating systems may not support the fine-tuning of thread sleep time to the desired level of granularity.

 **Usage:** Sleep is used to free computing resources when we know for certain that a thread execution will not be needed for a set amount of time.